kubewarden/docs/docs/tasks.md

 #### Usage

-You can list all the `kwctl` options and subcommands by running the following command:
+You can list all the `kwctl` options and sub-commands by running the following command:

 ```shell
 $ kwctl --help